Banding your Tree Swallows:

 For more information see the web sites of the Patuxent Wildlife Research Center's

-Bird Banding Laboratory or the Canadian Wildlife Service's Bird Banding Office.
+Bird Banding Laboratory or the Government of Canada's Bird Banding website.

 For trapping, handling, and banding procedures recommended by Cornell University

-specifically for members of genus Tachycineta swallows, including Tree Swallows, you
+for members of genus Tachycineta swallows, including Tree Swallows, you can refer

 Below: a string of one hundred of the size 1 bands used for Tree Swallows.